ACskyline/MayaPushPullPlus/README.md

 # MayaPushPullPlus
 This project is a Maya plug-in developed in Visual Studio Community 2017.
-The plug-in is based on the 2014 Siggraph paper PushPull++, written by Markus Lipp, Peter Wonka and Pascal Muller.
+The plug-in is based on the 2014 Siggraph paper [PushPull++, written by Markus Lipp, Peter Wonka and Pascal Muller](http://peterwonka.net/Publications/pdfs/2014.SG.Lipp.PushPull.pdf).
 You can find the plug-in in pushpull\x64\Release\maya_pushpull++.mll.
-The plug in is tested in Maya 2018 64bit version.
+The plug in was tested on Maya 2018 64bit version.

 ## Results